Ashok-0003/repo-3/Overview/Architecture-&-Design/CKAN.md

 **For more information and visual representation, Recordings of the KT will be helpful.**

+**Data Pusher:**
+- Please refer to Open data deployment wiki for the setup and commands to use
 - Data pusher will support tabular formats. like csv,tsv,xslx. (subject to correction.)
+- Logs and other things can be seen in PostgreSQL.
+Install PGAdmin and connect to the servers using the credentials used in the configurations/setup.
+Enable the firewall for your client machine.